raffyakbarsyah/rock_paper_scissors/README.md

 ## Notes

-- This version focuses on learning JavaScript basics.
+- This version focuses on learning JavaScript basics based on The Odin Project.
 - The game uses `prompt()` and `alert()` for user interaction instead of the browser console or HTML page elements.